streem/pbandk/README.md

 #### Runtime Library

-PBAndK's runtime library is a thin layer over the preferred Protobuf library for each platform.
-The libraries are present on [JitPack](https://jitpack.io/#streem/pb-and-k).
+Pbandk's runtime library is a thin layer over the preferred Protobuf library for each platform.
+The libraries are present on [JitPack](https://jitpack.io/#streem/pbandk).
 Using Gradle, add the JitPack repository:

 ```
 repositories {